 Oats also contain beta-glucan fiber which can lower cholesterol and help strengthen the immune system.
 Oats boast polyphenol compounds that have antioxidant and anti-itch properties.
 Besides the age-old favorite oatmeal for breakfast, oats can be added as a binder to meatloaf and burgers.
 Oats also work well in baked goods including oatmeal cookies, as a crunchy topping to crisps and crumbles, and even in casserole dishes.

-Like amaranth, quinoa is a complete protein and gluten free.
-Moreover, quinoa is an excellent source of magnesium and zinc, and a good source of iron and folate.
+Like amaranth, quinoa is a complete protein and gluten-free.
+Moreover, quinoa is an excellent source of magnesium and a good source of zinc, iron and folate.
 Quinoa is fairly easy to prepare according to Begun, "If you can you can boil water, you can make quinoa."
 Before cooking, use a fine mesh strainer to rinse the quinoa and remove the outer coating, called saponin, which can give the quinoa a bitter taste.
-Quinoa is fun for kids because it pops in the mouth and comes in several colors: beige, red, black and even purple.
+Quinoa is fun for kids because it pops in the mouth when chewed and comes in several colors: beige, red, black and even purple.
 Mix quinoa with beans or nuts for a tasty side dish, or add to salads and stir-fries.

 Of these five grains, gluten-free teff is highest in calcium and protein.
 Teff is also a rich source of fiber, iron and thiamin.
 Teff grains are tiny and have a mild nutty flavor.
 It's an indispensable grain in Ethiopia where it's used to make the traditional flat bread, injera, and it's grown in the United States in Idaho.
 Cook the grain into a creamy hot cereal or a tasty polenta.
 You can also mix teff with veggies for a side dish.